RQuinn78/RepData_PeerAssessment1/PA1_template.md

 missing_values <- sum(missing_values)
 ```

-The total number of missing values in the dataset is `missing_values`.
+The total number of missing values in the dataset is 2304.

 **2. Devise a strategy for filling in missing rows in the dataset.**